peinadoginesd/peinadoginesd/README.md

-### Hi there! 👋
+### Hi there!

-🔷 My name is Daniel Peinado, from Madrid. :mortar_board: I'm graduated in Mathematics, 🖥️ specialized in the branch of computer science.

-▶️ Here I will upload the code of some work done during my training and future projects.
+I will upload here the code of some works done during my academic preparation, training and personal projects.

 - ✉️ peinadoginesd@gmail.com